 Nothing is so memorable as a great story.
 Jesus, the greatest Storyteller of all, knew this truth!
 In this class, we will focus on classic storytelling with redemptive themes.
 In addition to gleaning from Boris Fishman’s The Creative Writer series (Well-Trained Mind Press), each week we will examine well-crafted passages from enduring stories, modeling specific elements and literary devices in our writing.

 Whether your students are in the middle of writing a work of fiction or just beginning the creative process, this is a class that will help them hone their writing and produce a story worth reading.
 For teens 13-19.

 Text: The Creative Writer: Level Two, Boris Fishman

 Great Books of

-Great Books is an honors-level class that incorporates Bible, classic ancient literature, and various essay writing skills.
-This is a gently challenging course for those who want a superior, classical education.
-Together, we will wrestle with the ideas contained in the Great Books that have shaped Western civilization, and filter these ideas through the lens of Scripture.
+Great Books is an honors-level class that incorporates Bible, classic literature, and various essay writing skills.
+This is a gently challenging course for those who want a superior education focusing on the classics.
+Together, we will wrestle with the ideas contained in the Great Books that have shaped Western civilization and filter these ideas through the lens of Scripture.
 Socratic and Harkness discussions and thematic essays aid in revealing the truths – and errors – of these great works.